Wish (film): Critical response

 It was the first Walt Disney Animation Studios film to be classified as "Rotten" on the site since Chicken Little (2005).
-Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 45 critics, indicating "mixed or average" reviews, becoming the lowest-rated Walt Disney Animation Studios film on the site.
+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 45 critics, indicating "mixed or average" reviews, making it the lowest-rated film from Walt Disney Animation Studios on the platform.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale, while those polled by PostTrak gave it a 71% overall positive score.

 Kate Erbland of IndieWire praised the film, saying "As Disney celebrates its 100th year, Wish serves as a throwback to the past, a celebration of the present, and a gentle push into the future."
 Brian Truitt of USA Today gave it three stars out of four and wrote that the film "entertains and unabashedly owns being a safe paean to old-school Disney, shamelessly aiming for all your nostalgic feels.
 And it makes no difference who you are."
 John Nugent of Empire called it "An appropriate tribute to Disney, by itself.
 It hardly breaks any ground—it's simply there to celebrate the ground the studio was built on," but felt that "the jokes largely land a little flatly, to be appreciated by only the youngest audiences (although props must be given to the cadre of breakdancing chickens, a genuine highlight)."
 Sarah El-Mahmoud of CinemaBlend awarded the film 4 out of 5 stars, writing, "From gorgeous watercolor-like settings, to adorable talking animals, to earworm pop songs, Wish goes to the Disney mainstays."
 Kristen Lopez of TheWrap called it "a darling film with fantastic music and amazing voice performances, but the story does feel a bit like a house of cards waiting to be poked."
 Johnny Oleksinski of the New York Post gave the film a 1.5 out of 4 rating and said, "As far as birthday celebrations go, Wish is about as special as throwing your "I'm a century old!" bash at a rest-stop Arby's."
-Kevin Maher of The Times earned a rating of 1 out of 4, saying, "Just like The Marvels, Wish is an emotionally inert and personality-free movie that appears to have been assembled from the outside in."
+Kevin Maher of The Times gave a rating of 1 out of 4, saying, "Just like The Marvels, Wish is an emotionally inert and personality-free movie that appears to have been assembled from the outside in."
 Bill Goodykoontz of The Arizona Republic wrote that "What saves the film from being nothing but a rehash are DeBose, whose singing voice unsurprisingly shines, and Pine (who sang in Into the Woods), who makes an excellent villain, as well as some of the songs, most of which they're involved in."